Cork at a glance

 - Important information

-Population 119,230 Languages English Currency Euro Visa Information No visa required for EU citizens
+Population 119,230 Languages English Currency Euro Visa Information No visa required for UK citizens

 - Average temperatures